-Time spent outdoors is vital to both my wellbeing and artistic practice.
-It is a necessary escape from the noise and distraction of our modern world, like hitting a reset button.
-Whether walking through a city park or hiking through the wilderness, this act of moving meditation fills me with quite calm, my senses heightened.
-The world around me dissolves into patterns of color and light as I experience a sense of wonder, creative energy, and a desire to share these positive emotions with others.
+As someone who struggles with depression, time spent outside is vital to my wellbeing and artistic practice.
+It is a necessary escape from the noise and distractions of our modern world.
+Whether walking in a city park or hiking through the wilderness, this moving meditation fills me with quiet calm.
+My surroundings dissolve into patterns of color and light as I experience a sense of wonder, creative energy, and a desire to share these positive sensations with others.

-The imagery within my work stems from the natural world.
-My practice starts with these meditative walks and is periodically accompanied by the creation of plein-air drawings.
-The process of distilling and abstraction occurs from the beginning; my vision simultaneously blurring certain details while elevating others.
-The act of exploration and refinement does not end in the wilderness but seeps into my studio practice with the creation multi-layered fiber-based collages.
-These in turn inspire large multi-layered oil paintings as well as mixed-media installations.
-The addition of each layer and mark within a piece is an active search for the perfect amount of information with which to express the spirit of these therapeutic environments.
-The process results in bright, bold, visually busy compositions that include patterns and textures that may not exist in the original place yet express it perfectly.
+My practice starts with these meditative walks accompanied by on-site drawings.
+In the studio, plein-air pieces inform layered oil paintings and collages.
+The addition of each layer and mark in a piece is an active search for the right amount of information with which to convey the spirit of these therapeutic environments.
+The result is vibrant, dense, detailed compositions with patterns and textures that may not exist at the source yet express it perfectly.